-- ordinary differential equations Multiple differential equations, each with one independent variable.
+- objective function The fixed effects and random effects of a model are estimated by minimising the objective function, which is equivalent to maximising the likelihood of the model given the observations. - observations The observed values to be modelled, also known as the dependent variable.
+These measurements (either synthetic or real) are signified by c[X] in the PREDICTIONS section of a PoPy script file. - ordinal covariates Covariates derived from a discretisation of a continuum such that values have a definite order, such as the East Coast Oncology Group status that ranges from 0 (normal) to 4 (most severe). - ordinary differential equations Multiple differential equations, each with one independent variable.
 See Ordinary differential equation on Wikipedia - powershell prompt The powershell prompt command line in Microsoft Windows.
 This is the newer Windows shell, by default with a blue background. - practically identifiable A parameter of a model is practically identifiable or estimable, if the true value can be estimated from a finite amount of data.
 See Identifiability Analysis on Wikipedia - practically unidentifiable A parameter that is not practically identifiable - predictions The value the model calculates for a given observations, usually a conversion to concentrations via division by the volumes of the compartments.
 Signified by p[X] in the model specification file. - product key The PoPy product key is the unique key that identifies the the current licence.
-It has a form like 'XXXX-XXXX-XXXX-XXXX-XXXX-XXXX'.
+It has a form like 'XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX'.
 See PoPy Activation. - Python Python is a general purpose programming language used in PoPy scripts and to implement PoPy itself.
 See Python on Wikipedia - R R is open source statistical software used extensively in the PK/PD community.
 See R on Wikipedia - random effects Deviation from the population-level fixed parameters, with defined distribution parameters.
-Signified by r[X] in the model specification file. - s parameters The amount not concentration of drug in each compartment of the compartment model.
-Signified by s[X] in the model specification file. - shrinkage The tendency to for random effects to shrink towards the mean value when data are sparse. - solutions Solutions are defined by a .pyml file containing links to .csv files that determine a set of f[X], r[X], m[X], s[X], p[X] variables that represent a candidate solution to a PK/PD model fitting problem. - Sphinx Documentation system used by PoPy and many other Python projects to generate .html and .pdf files.
-See Sphinx on Wikipedia - stochastic approximation expectation maximisation SAEM is a probabilistic fitting method originally implemented in Monolix and also available in Nonmem. - structurally identifiable A parameter of a model is structurally identifiable, if given an infinite amount of data the true underlying parameter value is recoverable.
+Signified by r[X] in the model specification file. - shrinkage The tendency to for random effects to shrink towards the mean value when data are sparse. - solutions Solutions are defined by a .pyml file containing links to .csv files that determine a set of f[X], r[X], m[X], g[X], p[X] variables that represent a candidate solution to a PK/PD model fitting problem. - Sphinx Documentation system used by PoPy and many other Python projects to generate .html and .pdf files.
+See Sphinx on Wikipedia - state parameters The amount not concentration of drug in each compartment of the compartment model.
+Signified by s[X] in the model specification file. - stochastic approximation expectation maximisation SAEM is a probabilistic fitting method originally implemented in Monolix and also available in Nonmem. - structurally identifiable A parameter of a model is structurally identifiable, if given an infinite amount of data the true underlying parameter value is recoverable.
 See Identifiability Analysis on Wikipedia - structurally unidentifiable A parameter that is not structurally identifiable - symmetric positive definite A symmetric positive definite matrix is a matrix whose eigenvalues are all positive.
 It is the matrix equivalent of having a real valued square root.
 In PK/PD models a population covariance matrix is required to be symmetric positive definite.
 See Matrix Definiteness on Wikipedia - variance A measure of spread for a random variable.
-See Variance on Wikipedia - visual predictive check Given a set of f[X] values and a model, new p[X] values are simulated which can then be compared with original c[X] data on a graph. - volume of distribution The volume (or volume of distribution) is the theoretical volume that a compartment would need to have to give the concentration of drug found in the blood plasma.
-See Volume of Distribution on Wikipedia - YAML A simple markup language used by PoPy Script File Formats.
-See YAML on Wikipedia
+See Variance on Wikipedia - visual predictive check Given a set of f[X] values and a model, new p[X] values are simulated which can then be compared with original c[X] data on a graph.